Insights

 The economic potential of Net Zero

-- The Net Zero economy is 1.7 times more productive than the UK national average6 in terms of Gross Value Added (GVA) per employee.
+- The Net Zero economy is 1.7 times more productive than the UK national average in terms of Gross Value Added (GVA) per employee.6

 - Low carbon investment must scale up to £50bn each year between 2030 and 2050 to deliver Net Zero, the majority of which will come from the private sector.
 This investment will generate substantial fuel savings, and in time, these savings will cancel out initial investment costs entirely.8